le717/CRTC/README.md

 Thus **CRTC** was born.

 On October 18, 2013, I began rewriting **CRTC** in HTML5/JavaScript form as an experiment and learning project on how to create websites.
-It is hosted using [GitHub Pages](http://pages.github.com) and can be accessed at [http://le717.github.io/CRTC](http://le717.github.io/CRTC).
+It is hosted using [GitHub Pages](http://pages.github.com).

 ## Releases ##